 Many benzodiazepines offer the potential for abuse.
 They include Xanax (alprazolam), Valium (diazepam), Librium (chlordiazepoxide), Tranxene (clorazepate), Paxipam (Halazepam), Centrax (prazepam), Klonopin/Clonopin (Clonazepam), Serax (oxazepam), Restoril (temazepam), ProSom (estazolam), and Dalmane (flurazepam).
 Rohypnol (Flunitrazepam) is a benzodiazepine not manufactured or legally marketed in the United States; however, it is often smuggled in by traffickers.
 More commonly known as a “roofie,” Rohypnol is known as both a party drug and the date rape drug.

-The Short and Long-Term Effects of Benzodiazepines
+The Effects of Benzodiazepines

 Benzodiazepine abuse can lead to amnesia, hostility, irritability, vivid or disturbing dreams, as well as tolerance and physical dependence.
 Because tolerance develops, a benzo abuser must continually increase his or her dose in order to achieve the desired effects.
 Unfortunately, those struggling with an addiction to benzodiazepines are often very adept at hiding their substance abuse habit from loved ones, as they will explain symptoms as stress and/or anxiety over external problems.
 They also may have difficulty believing they are the victims of addiction, since their habit comes with a prescription.